Nonprofit

 What You’re Missing at Each Meetup

-During each meetup, Esri’s Nonprofit Team shows how GIS and spatial analysis support a wide range of nonprofit functions from volunteer management and community engagement to storytelling and the underrated capabilities our technology has to offer.
+During each meetup, Esri’s Nonprofit Team shows how GIS and spatial analysis support a wide range of nonprofit functions, from volunteer management and community engagement to storytelling and the underrated capabilities our technology offers.
 But one session recently stood out and sparked the most conversation, “The Secret to Fundraising is Spatial”.

 This session revealed how GIS can transform traditional fundraising into a strategic, data-driven effort.
 Attendees saw how mapping donor locations, enriching profiles with lifestyle data, and identifying “lookalike” communities nearby can unlock new opportunities.
 Tools like ArcGIS Business Analyst, ArcGIS Tapestry, and ArcGIS Living Atlas of the World can help nonprofits uncover donor patterns they didn’t even know existed, see what certain neighborhoods care about, and how best to reach them.